tcfunk/tylerfunk.com/src/posts/080--medieval-door.md

     label: "iRay render"
 ---

-Game-ready door model modeled and sculpted in Blender, textured in Substance Painter.
-Rendered with Toolbag.
+Game-ready door modeled and sculpted in Blender, textured in Substance Painter.